 All activities under the VEU program must be undertaken in compliance with the Occupational Health and Safety Act 2004 (Vic).
 It is the responsibility of accredited persons and installers to be aware of, and understand their occupational health and safety (OHS) obligations.

 Information on complying with OHS obligations can be found on the WorkSafe Victoria website.

 2.3.
-Training, competency and licence requirements
+Training and competency (including licensing) requirements